 Island on Bird Street (PG-13)

 Inspired by Uri Orlev’s semi-autobiographical novel, Island on Bird Street follows an 11 year-old Jewish boy and his survival in the Warsaw Ghetto during the Holocaust as he awaits the return of his father.
 It’s a great film for tweens and teens, and it is Dove-family approved for ages 12+.

 Run, Boy, Run (PG-13)

 Run, Boy, Run is the incredibly true story of a 9 year old Jewish boy, forced to survive the Holocaust for two years on his own, by living both in the woods and with Polish families.
-During this time, he also loses his arm!!
+During this time, he also loses his arm.
 This is definitely one of the most incredible survival stories I have ever heard.
 It has low content problems, but was definitely hard to watch at times, especially for parents.
 It was also recently added to Netflix!

 Return to the Hiding Place (PG-13)